BeeverOne/Forging-Electrons/README.md

 ## How to use

-To start forging electrons, download the folder or fork the repo (I think downloading the folder is more straightforward because this repo is a mess at the moment).
+To start forging electrons, download the folder or fork the repo.
 Make sure you're in the `forging-electrons` folder then run `npm install` to install the necessary packages and then `npm start` to launch the application.
 Feel free to reach out to me `@beeverone` on most social media platforms.
 You can also send me an email to `thebeeverone@gmail.com`.

 ## Process

 I’ve spent the greater part of the last two weeks trying to figure out integrating `three.js` into an electron app.
-After hitting more walls than I can count, I finally summoned the courage to go further out of my comfort zone and try some technologies I wasn’t (still am not :) ) familiar with - `electron forge` and `react three fiber`.
+After hitting more walls than I can count, I finally summoned the courage to go further out of my comfort zone and try some technologies I wasn’t (still am not :) ) familiar with `React` - `electron forge` and `React Three Fiber`.
 This is the documentation of the process.

 ### Electron-Forge